acc4github/kdenlive-omniwipe/README.md

 ## Features

 - **Limit Range to Clips**: Content-aware toggle
-    - ON: Detects non-transparent areas in both clips, and restricts the wipe area to its rectangle.
+    - ON: Detects non-transparent areas in both clips and restricts the wipe area to their bounding rectangle.
     - OFF: Wipes the entire frame.
 - **Direction Axis + Wheel**: Base axis (0°, 90°, 180°) combined with wheel offset for wipes in any angle.
 - **Speed Curve (%)**: Controls acceleration/deceleration using power-law easing.
 Higher values create stronger non-linear timing.